ucfacmw/ucfacmw.org/content/authors/joseph-yim/_index.md

 ---
 # Display name
-title: Pablo Rivera
+title: Joseph Yim
+weight: 2
 # Username (this should match the folder name)
 authors:
-- pablo
+- joseph-yim

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Workshops Director
+role: Treasurer

 # Organizations/Affiliations
 organizations: